fendevel/Guide-to-Modern-OpenGL-Functions/README.md

 ## Faster Reads and Writes with Persistent Mapping

+**note: the speed afforded by this features greatly varies between vendors**

 [`Persistent mapping`](https://www.khronos.org/registry/OpenGL/extensions/ARB/ARB_buffer_storage.txt) was introduced in 4.3.
 This will only work for immutable storage so if your buffers are never going to change size anyway I suggest moving to those even if you don't plan on using what I'm going to talk about.
 OpenGL will take it as a potential optimization hint.